 Biscuits: if you’re a keen baker then whip up our buckwheat macadamia choc-chip biscuits , lemon macadamia shortbread, or buckwheat and peanut butter cookies.
 If purchasing from the shops then try Kez’s FODMAP friendly melting moments or Vienna eclair biscuits.

 Cake/brownies/muffins: some favourites are our fudgy pecan brownies, choc-walnut brownies, blueberry muffins, lime and nut bliss balls and chocolate mousse cake.
+Learn how to make banana bran muffins, as well date and quinoa bites.

 Some low FODMAP beverage options to take include: